lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-Can I make useful assessments by reading just the first and last page of a whole bunch of novels??
+Can I make useful assessments by reading just the first and last page of a whole bunch of things??